 Ecommerce Tips (#8): Make your website visually appealing.

 Your entire website should be very visually appealing.
-Your product pages should have multiple product images showcasing different angles and uses.
+Product pages should have multiple product images showcasing different angles and uses.
 Your homepage should have an attention grabbing banner image that allows the customer to picture themselves with the product.
 Even your blog posts should be very visual.
 You should have several images, gifs and maybe even a video in each post to separate bodies of text.

 Ecommerce Tips (#9): Find an ecommerce brand to look up to.